isomerpages/nlb-reference/_singapore-history/Eurasians: resources on tracing family history.md

 platform to enrich the cohesiveness of the Eurasian community as well as to integrate the community into the larger multi-ethnic, multi-religious and multi-cultural of the Singapore society.</p>
+<p>Clubs and associations related to the Eurasian community continued to
+be active in pre and post-independence Singapore.
+Among the three main Eurasian clubs, two of them – the Singapore Recreation Club and the Girls’ Sports Club – underwent major changes including allowing the admission of non-Eurasian members.
+Despite the liberalisation effort, these clubs remained popular among the Eurasians.
+The overall experience on the changes these clubs and associations underwent and its impact on the Eurasian community during the pre and post-independence periods are captured in the publications below.</p>
 <p></p>
 <p><strong>Associations and Clubs Records</strong>
 </p>